Video Product Marketing: A Practical Playbook

 First Align Your Video Goals with Your Funnel

 Most video problems start before production.
-The team makes a video without deciding what job it has to do.
+A team makes a video without deciding what job it has to do.

-A homepage explainer can’t do the same work as a testimonial.
-A social clip shouldn’t carry the full burden of a product demo.
+A homepage explainer cannot do the same work as a testimonial.
+A social clip should not carry the full weight of a product demo.
 If every video tries to explain everything, none of them land.

 Match the format to the moment